asith-w/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 ## Register your application
 <a name="bk_register"> </a>

 To use OAuth, an application must have a client identifier and an application URI that identifies the application.
-If you have not yet registered your application with Azure Active Directory Services, you'll need to manually add your application by following the steps under [Register you app](http://msdn.microsoft.com/en-us/office/office365/howto/test-and-deploy-apps.aspx).
+If you have not yet registered your application with Azure Active Directory Services, you'll need to manually add your application by following the steps at [Register your app](https://apps.dev.microsoft.com/#/appList).

 ## Add code to get an authentication token
 <a name="bk_getToken"> </a>